JSON handling

 import org.http4k.format.Jackson.auto

-Q. Using Jackson, the Data class auto-marshalling is not working correctly when my JSON fields start with capital letters
+Q. Jackson: The Data class auto-marshalling is not working correctly when my JSON fields start with capital letters

 A. Because of the way in which the Jackson library works, uppercase field names are NOT supported.
 Either switch out to use http4k-format-gson